Simple Balsamic Mustard Dressing Recipe

 Ingredients For Balsamic Mustard Salad Dressing

-You don’t need fancy tools or hard-to-find ingredients to make this dressing — but using the best quality you can find will make a difference.
+You don’t need fancy tools or hard-to-find ingredients to make this dressing — but using the best quality ingredients you can find will make a difference.

 • Extra virgin olive oil: I prefer a smooth, mild variety that won’t overpower the vinegar and mustard.
 It gives the dressing body and richness while keeping the flavor clean and well-rounded.